 • If you have multiple employer plans and find it difficult to keep up with and manage the various accounts, it may be possible to consolidate your retirement accounts into one IRA.

-If I’m employed, can I contribute to an IRA?
+If I’m contributing to a 401(k) plan, can I contribute to an IRA?

 What is a Non-Deductible IRA?